On the Origins of Objects by Means of Careful Selection: I/O Streams

-The object \adeff{stdout} is an ``output'' that prints a \ff{string} to the standard output stream, while the object \adeff{stderr} is an ``output'' that prints to the standard error stream.

-The object \adeff{stdin} is an abstraction of a \ff{string} currently available in the standard input stream until the EOL character (\ff{\char`\\n}) and is an ``input.''
+The \deff{console} object is a basic I/O object that allows interaction with the operating system console.
+It behaves as ``input'' and ``output.''
+The \deff{stdout} object is an ``output'' that prints a \deff{string} to the standard output stream.
+The \deff{stdin} object is an ``input'' and an abstraction of a \deff{string} currently available in the standard input stream.
+The attribute \deff{next-line} reads a line until the EOL character (\ff{\char`\\n}).
+The attribute \deff{all-lines} reads all lines as long as possible.
 If there is no string in the stream, the object blocks dataization and waits.
 This code endlessly reads strings from the console and immediately prints them back: